RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-Only cite the host(s) in the in-text reference (quote or paraphrase), not the producer.
+Only cite the host(s) in the in-text citation (quote or paraphrase), not the producer.
 Both the producer and host(s) are included in the reference list entry.

 #### In-text citation: Direct quotes